Draft Beer System Cleaning Overview

 Most recommended caustic solutions are based on sodium hydroxide, potassium hydroxide, or a combination of both for their cleaning process.
 EDTA or similar chemical agents provide significant cleaning benefits and help remove calcium oxalate (beer stone) from beer lines.

 Industry standards recommend a cleaning percentage of a 2% solution for most cleaning tasks.
-A 3% solution is recommended for troublesome or older system, heavily soiled systems, and systems starting to show altered beer flavor.
+We additionally recommend a 3% solution for troublesome or older system, heavily soiled systems, and systems starting to show altered beer flavor.

 The cleaning solution is necessary and should be measured following the chemical manufacturer recommendations.
 Additionally, the operating temperature of the chemical solution is critical for optimal cleaning.

-The temperature should be between 800 — 1100F and should remain in contact with the system for a minimum of 15 minutes for flow cleaning and 20 minutes for static or pot cleaning.
+The temperature should be between 80°F – 110°F and should remain in contact with the system for a minimum of 15 minutes for flow cleaning and 20 minutes for static or pot cleaning.

 Acid Based Cleaning